Computing MHD equilibria of stellarators with a flexible coordinate frame: Application to a highly shaped stellarator

 We choose the following resolution parameters for the equilibrium runs in GVEC: For the \GFF{}, we choose a radial resolution of $2$ B-spline elements of degree $5$ and a Fourier resolution of $(m,n)_\text{max}=(2,10)$.
 For the \RZF{}, we choose a radial resolution of $8$ B-spline elements of degree $5$ and a Fourier resolution of $(m,n)_\text{max}=(10,15)$.
 The minimization in GVEC converged in $800$ iterations with the \GFF{} and in $16,000$ with the \RZF{}, due to the higher resolution.

 From the solution of the NAE, we know the magnetic field strength along the axis, which we will use as a reference.
 In Fig.~\ref{fig:compare_normB}, we compare to the magnetic field strength along the magnetic axis of the equilibrium solutions with the ~\GFF{} and \RZF{}.
-We chose to plot over the geometric toroidal angle, but also plot the points used for the '$\zeta$-grid', showing that the parametrization when using the \GFF{} provides a higher resolution in the region where the magnetic field strength peaks.
+We choose to plot over the \emph{normalized arc-length} of the magnetic axis.
+We also plot the points along a '$\zeta$-grid', showing that the resolution when using the \GFF{} is distributed towards the high-field region, unlike the \RZF{}, having the lower resolution in that region.
 It is clearly seen that the equilibrium solution with the \GFF{} is very close to the reference solution, whereas, even with a higher resolution, the equilibrium solution with the \RZF{} struggles to accurately represent the peak.
 In Fig.~\ref{fig:compare_RZ_planes}, cross-sections of the flux surfaces show a clear difference of the equilibrium solution, especially in the strongly shaped cross-sections.

 It is expected that the full 3D MHD equilibrium solution using the boundary of the NAE is different from the solution of the NAE.
 For example, the euclidean distance of the magnetic axis to the axis of the \GFF{} is on the order of $10^{-4}$.
 But we also know that the 3D MHD equilibrium solution should converge to the solution of the NAE when the boundary is evaluated at a smaller radius.
 In Fig.~\ref{fig:convergence_NAE}, we demonstrate the convergence, using GVEC with the \GFF{} and the same resolution as before, but with the initial average minor radius scaled by a factor of $0.1$ and $0.01$.